talsma-ict/context-propagation/docs/README.md

 No library is 'free' with regards to performance.
 Capturing a context snapshot and reactivating it in another thread is no different.
-For performance insight, the library tracks the overall time used creating and reactivating context snapshots along with time spent in each individual `ContextManager`.
+For insight, the library tracks the overall time used creating and reactivating context snapshots along with time spent in each individual `ContextManager`.

 ### Logging performance